DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_background.md

 An example of iterative optimization processes for a 2D optimization problem is illustrated in the following figure.
 Here, the x and y axes are the two design variables, and the contour denotes the value of the objective function.
 The baseline design $\vec{x}^0$ is located in the bottom left region of the 2D design space.
 The next design variables are computed using $\vec{x}^1=\vec{x}^0+\alpha^0 \vec{d}^0$.
 This process is repeated until the optimal design point ($\vec{x}^*$) is found.

+NOTE: During optimization, linear constraints will always be satisfied at each optimization iteration.
+However, nonlinear constraints may be violated in early iterations, and they will be eventually satisfied when the optimization converges.

 <img src="{{ site.url }}{{ site.baseurl }}/images/user_guide/opt_process.png" style="width:500px !important;" />

 Fig. 1.
 Schematic of an iterative optimization process for a 2D problem